How Physics Textbooks Embed Meaning in the Equals Sign

 \section{Methodology}

 The categorization scheme was developed through iterative readings of the textbooks.
+After reading each chapter, two researchers individually wrote down the key points they noticed about the equations.
+After working through three chapters, we created sets of notes that described each equation observed in a symbolic template, noting the conceptual meaning associated with the equal sign in that equation.
+The first draft of categories came from this data.

-One researcher read chapters from both introductory and upper-level textbooks in mechanics and electricity and magnetism, identified themes, developed a coding scheme, and presented this to the group to refine the articulations of the categories.
-After this, two additional researchers applied the scheme to specific chapters, assigning a unique code to every equal sign that appeared in the text.
-After coding many chapters, the researchers compared codings and developed operational definitions for each code.
-Finally, when the coding scheme was judged stable, the fourth researcher used the scheme on random sections from each chapter in order to establish inter rater reliability testing (IRR). \text{87.5\%} of their initial coding overlapped with the original researchers.
-After clarifying discussions, subsequent IRR tests resulted in \text{100\%} agreement.
+The researchers then carefully re-read each selected chapter to identify the category for each equal sign.
+After coding all the equations individually, results were discussed in a group to refine the articulations.
+Equations with similar meanings were grouped in order to develop robust descriptions of each of category.
+After several iterative cycles of analysis and refinement, the coding scheme was judged stable and an outside researcher used the coding scheme on random sections from each chapter to establish inter rater reliability (IRR). \text{87.5\%} of initial coding overlapped with the original researchers.
+After clarifying discussions, including a tutorial about the code book and discussions with each equation, subsequent IRR tests resulted in \text{100\%} agreement.

-An example of the coding applied to a problem in the textbook is shown in Figure \ref{Fig1}.
-Figure \ref{Fig1} shows a problem as stated in the textbook with a worked solution, including both equations and descriptive text.
-Every equal sign is assigned a code indicating its categorization ($\myeqD$ for Definition, $\myeqC$ for Causal, $\myeqA$ for Assignment, $\myeqB$ for Balancing, or $\myeqM$ for Calculation).
+An example of the coding applied to a problem in the textbook is shown in Figure \ref{Fig1}, which shows a problem as stated in the textbook with a worked solution, including both equations and descriptive text.
+Every equal sign is assigned a code that indicates its categorization ($\myeqD$ for Definition, $\myeqC$ for Causal, $\myeqA$ for Assignment, $\myeqB$ for Balancing, or $\myeqM$ for Calculation).
 We reiterate that, in this study, \textit{every} equal sign that appears in the selected chapter is assigned a unique code.